A happy cartoon boy holding a clipboard next to words about National Scavenger Hunt Day.

 Other scavenger hunts require attention to detail and test memory as participants might be looking for multiple items from their list at once.

 A digital image of a young boy saying, "I have an idea what that clue means!"
 There is a lightbulb above his head.
-He has just solved a clue during his National Scavenger Hunt Day adventure.
+He has just solved a clue during his Scavenger Hunt adventure.

 There are plenty of printables online that cost less than the average latte and last a lot longer, too.